Locating and breaking up hard pan during postharvest tillage is important to improve moisture management heading into next year and beyond.

 Here’s a quick, easy way to check for compaction layer

-In the photo, the bottom of the compaction layer (white line) is 9 inches deep, with the top of the compaction layer approximately 6 to 7 inches deep, resulting in a 2- to 3-inch-thick layer.
 To check the hard pan in your fields, use a spade to dig a hole about 16 inches deep (roughly the size of a 5-gallon bucket).
-Take a pocket knife and stick it into the side wall and pull the knife upward until you feel a resistance change.
+Starting at the bottom of the hole, take a pocket knife and stick it into the side wall and pull the knife upward until you feel a resistance change.
 It will be abrupt in most cases.
-The bottom of the compaction layer can generally be found from 8 to 10 inches deep.
+The bottom of the compaction layer can generally be found from 8 to 10 inches below the surface.
 This leaves about 6 inches of working soil above the compaction layer.

-In wet conditions like we’ve seen this year, we need to break up the hard pan so water isn’t suspended in that top 6 inches of working soil.
+In wet conditions, we need to break up the hard pan so water isn’t suspended in that top 6 inches of working soil.
 We want the excess moisture to be able to move vertically, rather than horizontally.
-In addition to clearing the way for deeper movement into the soil profile, this also allows the excessive moisture to find tile lines quicker.
+In addition to clearing the way for deeper movement into the soil profile, this also allows moisture to find tile lines quicker.

 Equipment running through these wet conditions may have created ruts in your field as well.
 Fall tillage can help to level these out, but it’s important not to create further compaction in the process.
 Check for compaction layers not only before, but during fall tillage.
-It’s natural to want to get through each field as quickly as possible, but it’s helpful to avoid using tools like heavy high-speed compact disks that have excessive blade angles, leave an uneven seedbed floor, and do not work up the entire soil profile, which can contribute to compaction.
+It’s natural to want to get through each field as quickly as possible, but it’s helpful to avoid using tools like heavy high-speed compact disks.

 Busting the hard pan

 The Case IH Ecolo-Tiger® 875 disk ripper fractures the hard pan across the entire implement, leaving the soil with an even density, ready to accept moisture and nutrients, and support strong root development.
-Here are some of the features that help make the Ecolo-Tiger 875 the ideal fall-tillage tool:
+Here are some of the features that help make the Ecolo-Tiger 875 the ideal fall-tillage tool for deep compaction:

 - The 24- or 26-inch disk blades handle heavy residue by cutting and mixing the top 3-4 inches of soil.